-We already know that Abu Dhabi is a city packed with world-class restaurants, but it has now been given the MICHELIN seal of approval.
-Today, the much-awaited MICHELIN Guide Abu Dhabi launched and three restaurants have been awarded a MICHELIN Star.
-There were no two or three star restaurants in the capital.
+We already know that Abu Dhabi is a city packed with world-class restaurants, but it has once again been given the MICHELIN seal of approval.
+Today, the MICHELIN Guide Abu Dhabi returned for its second edition and four restaurants have been awarded a MICHELIN Star.
+There were no two or three-star restaurants in the capital.

-The MICHELIN Star Revelation Ceremony took place on 10 November.
-Chefs and restaurateurs gathered at Emirates Palace as the first-ever list in Abu Dhabi was unveiled, and here are the restaurants that were awarded Michelin Stars.
+The MICHELIN Star Revelation Ceremony took place on 7 December.
+Chefs and restaurateurs gathered at the MICHELIN Guide Food Festival as the Abu Dhabi list was unveiled, and here are the restaurants that were awarded MICHELIN Stars.

 The Bib Gourmand category is a distinction awarded to establishments that provide an excellent value-for-money three-course meal.
-The MICHELIN Guide Abu Dhabi Bib Gourmand selection featured Almayass, Beirut Sur Mer, Otoro and Tazal.
+The MICHELIN Guide Abu Dhabi Bib Gourmand selection featured Almayass, Al Mrzab, Beirut Sur Mer, Oii, Otoro and Tazal.

-The MICHELIN guide selection includes Al Mrzab, Butcher & Still, Byblos Sur Mer, Cafe James, Café Milano, Catch at St. Regis, Cipriani, COYA Abu Dhabi, Dai Pai Dong, Finz, Fishmarket, Fouquet’s Abu Dhabi, Grand Beirut, Hoi An, Li Beirut, Li Jiang, LPM Restaurant & Bar, Market Kitchen, Martabaan by Hemant Oberoi, MAZI, Meylas, Mijana, Moksh, Namak, NIRI, Oak Room, Oii, Paradiso, Punjab Grill, Shang Palace, Silk & Spice, Tean, VaKaVa, Villa Toscana, Zuma.
+The MICHELIN guide selection includes Al Farah, Al Mrzab, Butcher & Still, Byblos Sur Mer, Cafe James, Café Milano, Catch at St. Regis, Cipriani, COYA Abu Dhabi, Dai Pai Dong, Finz, Fishmarket, Fouquet’s Abu Dhabi, Grand Beirut, Hoi An, José by Pizarro, Kopitiam by Chandy’s, Les Dangereux, Li Beirut, Li Jiang, LPM Restaurant & Bar, Market Kitchen, Martabaan by Hemant Oberoi, Maté, MAZI, Meylas, Mijana, Moksh, Namak, NIRI, Oak Room, Oii, Paradiso, Punjab Grill, Ray’s Grill, Shang Palace, Silk & Spice, Tean, VaKaVa, Villa Toscana, Yadoo’s House, and Zuma.

 The MICHELIN Guide has been published since 1933 and is seen as the Oscars of the food industry.
 The guide already covers 36 destinations across North America, South America, Asia Pacific, Europe, and the Middle East.